donjoergo/UnoExtremeExtreme/README.md

   FastLED
 <br /><br />

+You can find the file for the button also on <a href="https://www.thingiverse.com/thing:2492998">Thingiverse</a>.

 *TODO*
 <br />
-Thingiverse file for the button is missing yet.
+Code extend:
+At 1% Chance it will throw out all cards at full speed :)